chrisrude/oobabot/README.md

  1. any direct message
  1. any message containing a provided wakeword (see Optional Settings)

+Also, the bot has a random chance of sending follow-up messages within the same channel if others reply within 120 seconds of its last post.
+The exact parameters for this are in flux, but is meant to simulate a natural conversation flow, without forcing others to always post a wakeword.

 ## Known Issues

 - ooba's text generation can error with OOM when more than one request comes in at once.